 Is the end of the world coming?
 Unsurprisingly, things get mystical.
-When five Aboriginals are accused of murdering another Aboriginal man, Burton is drawn to a case outside of his expertise out of a mix of exotic appeal and middle-class condescension.
+When five Aboriginals are accused of murdering another Aboriginal man, Burton is drawn to a case outside of his expertise partly due to its exotic appeal and partly out of middle-class condescension.
 The men involved refuse to talk.
 Burton sees one of them in his dreams — a mysterious event which only propels his obsession with the case.
-He comes to believe they are tribal Aborigines, but everyone around him insist there aren’t any tribes left in the cities.
-This speaks to the stubborn seclusion of urban Australia, a land of people living almost entirely in coastal settlements, ignoring the interior of the country and what it represents, or at least trying to.
+He comes to believe they are tribal Aboriginals, but everyone around him insist there aren’t any tribes left in the cities.
+This speaks to the stubborn seclusion of urban Australia, a land of people living almost entirely in coastal settlements, ignoring the interior of the country and what it represents, or at least trying to ignore it.
 Tellingly, neither Burton nor his wife know any Aboriginals — “I’m a 4th generation Australian and I’ve never met an Aboriginal before”.

 It turns out, and here is where the film’s cultural dynamics get very muddled, that Burton is a mulcrul, a seer with special gifts and perhaps the only one with the power to prevent the natural cataclysm announced by the menacing weather.
-He ends up in a subterranean cave, symbolic of the Australian city’s collective unconscious, face to face with the prophecies of a pre-Aboriginal tribe, of which we’re to assume he is a descendant.
-It’s a confusing conclusion to what in many aspects is a convincingly uncanny examination of Australia’s bipolarity, its uneasy co-existence, with all the ambiguity that had worked so well in Picnic, some often memorable imagery, dream sequences and quasi-abstract shots of the gleaming cityscape, and a brilliantly brooding score of atonal synth that still sounds modern today.
+He ends up in a subterranean cave, symbolic in a very Freudian way of the Australian city’s collective unconscious, face to face with the prophecies of a pre-Aboriginal tribe, of which we’re to assume he is a descendant.
+It’s a confusing conclusion to what in many aspects is a convincingly uncanny examination of Australia’s bipolarity, with all the ambiguity that had worked so well in Picnic, some often memorable imagery, dream sequences and quasi-abstract shots of the gleaming cityscape, and a brilliantly brooding score of atonal synth that still sounds modern today.